Dorothy Kirsten: Early life

+Career

 By the late 1930s she had an ongoing professional career as a radio singer on WINS, a member of the Kate Smith Chorus, and as a vocalist for pop orchestras.
 She mentored under Grace Moore from 1938, who had her study in Rome with Astolfo Pescia.
 Her time in Europe was cut by the outbreak of World War II, and she returned in 1939, debuting at the New York World's Fair.
 Roles followed at the Chicago Opera Company (Manon, 1940), San Carlo Opera Company (1942), New York City Opera (1943), San Francisco Opera (1945), and New York Philharmonic (1945).
 Her radio program "Keepsakes" ran for a year in 1943–44.

 Kirsten joined the roster of principal sopranos at the Philadelphia La Scala Opera Company (PLSOC) in 1943 and spent much of her time performing there through 1947.
 She made her debut with the company in an out-of-town performance at the Syria Mosque in Pittsburgh on May 18, 1943 as Mimì in Giacomo Puccini's La bohème with Nino Martini as Rodolfo, Carlo Morelli as Marcello, and Armand Balendonck conducting.

 In the 1943–1944 PLSOC season at the Academy of Music she portrayed Mimì many times and sang Nedda in Pagliacci with Giovanni Martinelli as Canio.
 She also toured with the company to Detroit in October 1943, singing Mimì to Armand Tokatyan's Rodolfo.
 Kirsten opened the PLSOC's 1944–1945 season singing Micaëla in Georges Bizet's Carmen with Bruna Castagna in the title role.
 She also toured with company to Cleveland singing Mimì.

 In February 1946 she traveled with PLSOC to Washington D.C. to perform Marguerite in Charles Gounod's Faust.
-In December 1949 she recorded Manon Lescaut with the world-renowned tenor Jussi Björling.
+In December 1949 she recorded Manon Lescaut with the tenor Jussi Björling.
 Her final year performing with the PLSOC was the 1946–1947 season, portraying Cio-cio-san in Madama Butterfly and Juliette in Roméo et Juliette.

 Kirsten debuted at the Metropolitan Opera with the role of Mimi in La bohème on December 1, 1945, and continued to sing with the Met for the next thirty years.
 While she performed primarily in the United States, she did perform in Europe at times, and gave performances in the USSR in 1962, singing Violetta in La traviata at the Bolshoi Opera.
 She sang in the American premieres of William Walton's Troilus and Cressida and Francis Poulenc's Dialogues of the Carmelites in San Francisco.
 Her last performance with the Met was on February 10, 1979 as the title role in Tosca.

 In addition to her operatic activities, she sang on radio with Frank Sinatra (co-starring with him in Light-Up Time), Bing Crosby, Nelson Eddy, Jack Benny, Gordon MacRae, and Perry Como.
 She also appeared in two films, Mr. Music (1950) and The Great Caruso (1951).
 In 1965, she appeared on the Firestone album series Your Favorite Christmas Music, Volume 4, singing "I Wonder as I Wander" and "Joy to the World".